Ordain Women

 Ordain Women is a Mormon feminist organization that supports the ordination of women to the priesthood in the Church of Jesus Christ of Latter-day Saints (LDS Church).
 It was founded on March 17, 2013, by Kate Kelly, a human rights attorney from Washington, D.C., with the website launch containing 19 profiles of individuals calling for the ordination of Mormon women.
 As of May 17, 2014, the website featured more than 400 profiles.

+In April 2026, the blog Times and Seasons wrote a retrospective piece, implying the movement is defunct or mostly so, although the website remains available as of the same time.